 What's So Different?
 Comparing Characters

-Students will be able to compare and contrast characters based on their thoughts, words, actions, decisions, physical attributes, and interactions with others.
+Students will be able to compare and contrast characters based on their character traits.

 - Prior to the start of the lesson, start acting differently than how you normally act.
 For example, start acting very depressed or very rigid to your students.
 They will most likely ask what is wrong.
 Brush them off so that they will compare your current actions to your normal behavior.